The Ultimate Guide: ACC for dummies.

 One of these issues is a lack of documentation.
 This post is meant to fill in some of the gaps for new players.
 Things you need to know not just before buying, but also when you start playing the game.

-With a free weekend coming up, I think the time has arrived for me to write a list of things you should know before playing this game.
+I think the time has arrived for me to write a list of things you should know before playing this game.
 This post has six chapters designed to walk you through the process of starting out with ACC, feel free to jump to the point you want to start reading below;

 - Before you begin (content, simulation, steering wheel & pc-hardware)